CC-RMD-EpiBio/EcologicalMentalFunctioningOntology/resources/readme.md

 # Caveats

 1. I have not (yet) added the relation definitions to the owl file.
-2. I've included the fat jar file with the *EMFOAddClassesRelationshipsAndDefinitionsToOWL* in this directory.
+2. I've included the fat jar file with the *EMFOAddClassesRelationshipsAndDefinitionsToOWL* in the utilities directory.
 The source code for this program is embedded in the distributed source code in the 85_09-emfo_utilities-Application project.